1gravity/Kotlin-Bloc/website/docs/architecture/blocowner/bloc_owner.md

 ## BlocOwner

-A `BlocOwner` in `Kotlin BLoC` is the equivalent of an Orbit `ContainerHost`.
+A `BlocOwner` in `Kotlin Bloc` is the equivalent of an Orbit `ContainerHost`.
 It's an interface that can be implemented by any class and has a `Bloc`:

 ```kotlin
 public interface BlocOwner<out State : Any, in Action : Any, SideEffect : Any, Proposal : Any> {